drbean/curriculum/speaking/test/general/splash.md

 <div id="container">
   <div id="content">

-Do TOEIC® Speaking tests!
+Do TOEIC® Speaking and TOEFL® tests!

-Do quizzes about TOEIC® Speaking tests!
+Upload Speaking and Writing responses!

 And more!